This section covers everything from how to select a laser marker to the tricks behind clear marking.

 Q79How can changing the Q-Switch frequency of a YAG/YVO4 laser effect marking quality?

-The KEYENCE MD-V9900 series laser markers have a Q-Switch range from 0-400 kHz.
+The KEYENCE MD-V series laser markers have a Q-Switch range from 0-400 kHz.
 A low Q-Switch value allows the laser to build up more power before its release.
 This is more beneficial for deep marking on metal and for marking at slower speeds.
 A high Q-Switch value means that the laser is pulsing more frequently and not allowing the laser to build up as much power.
 This is useful for marking without damaging the surface of a target and for marking at higher speeds.
 The example below illustrates why marking with a higher Q-Switch is necessary for high speed applications.

 Q80Can marking be accomplished on plated surfaces without removing the surface layer?